Skip to content

 AWS_BUCKET=your-project-name

-Ideally, these changes should be committed to your repository to serve as the base configuration for other developers.
+Commit these changes to your repository as the base configuration for other developers.

 2. herd.yml